ES-HPC-MPC: Exponentially Stable Hybrid Perception Constrained MPC for Quadrotor with Suspended Payloads: Exponentially Stable Hybrid Perception Constrained MPC

-where $\mathbf{W} = Diag \{ \mathbf{W}_1, {\mathbf{W}}_2, s {\mathbf{W}}_3 \}$.
+where $\mathbf{W} = \mathrm{blkdiag} \{ \mathbf{W}_1, {\mathbf{W}}_2, s {\mathbf{W}}_3 \}$.

 By satisfying eqs.~\eqref{eq:lyapunov_inequality} and \eqref{eq:lyapunov_inequality_dot}, we enforce $V$ to be a valid ES-CLF for the hybrid quadrotor with suspended payload system.
 To integrate this into our MPC framework, we first incorporate the ES-CLF into the optimal control problem by defining both the running and terminal cost based on the Lyapunov function.
 Secondly, we incorporate the inequality eq.~\eqref{eq:lyapunov_inequality_dot} as constraints in our MPC.
-This formulation ensures that our MPC controller actively enforces stability throughout the trajectory execution, even when the system undergoes hybrid mode transitions.
+This formulation ensures that our MPC controller actively enforces stability throughout the trajectory execution, even during hybrid mode transitions.